Jasmeet Bains

-Jasmeet Kaur Bains (born 1986) is an American physician and politician serving as a member of the California State Assembly for the 35th district.
-She assumed office on December 5, 2022.
+Jasmeet Kaur Bains (born July 2, 1985) is an American physician and politician serving as a member of the California State Assembly for the 35th district since 2022.
+Bains is considered one of the most moderate Democrats in the Assembly and is the first South Asian American woman and Sikh American elected to the body.

 Early life and education

-Bains was born in Delano, California.
+Bains was born in Delano, California, to Punjabi Sikh immigrants from India, where her father started as an auto mechanic then owned car dealerships and her mother was a bookkeeper.
 She earned a Bachelor of Science degree in biology from the Illinois Institute of Technology in 2006 and a Doctor of Medicine from the American University of Antigua in 2013.

 Career

+Bains was working at her father's Chevrolet dealership in Taft, California, at the beginning of the Great Recession and was inspired to go into the medical field after witnessing her rural community's healthcare system breakdown.